lnis-uofu/OpenFPGA/tutorials/building.md

 ## Docker

 If all these dependancies are not installed in your machine you can choose to use a Docker (docker tool need to be installed).
 To ease customer first experience a Dockerfile is provided in OpenFPGA folder.
+A container ready to use can be created with the following command:
+- docker run -it --rm -v `pwd`:/localfile/OpenFPGA -w=“/localfile/OpenFPGAr” lnis-projects/open_fpga bash

-It can be build using the commands:
+Or a container where you can build OpenFPGA yourself can be created with the following commands:
 - docker build . -t open_fpga
 - docker run -it --rm -v $PWD:/localfile/OpenFPGA -w="/localfile/OpenFPGA" open_fpga bash<br />
 [*docker download link*](https://www.docker.com/products/docker-desktop)